IBM-Cloud/idemix-issuer-verifier/README.md

-Get started with the Identity Mixer Issuer sample application
+# Getting started with the Identity Mixer Issuer sample application

-Introduction
+## Introduction

 This sample application demonstrates how the IBM Identity Mixer service can enable privacy-preserving authentication for your customers.